How it Works

 - With the increase in water and air flow into surrounding soil, trees grown near pervious concrete uproot less than those grown near impervious paving

-- To ensure surface porosity, some maintenance can be performed, but it's not required.
+- Properly designed systems have proven to perform and high levels with little or no maintenance.
 In most situations removing surface debris with a leaf-blower is all the maintenance needed.

 Municipalities are beginning to focus not on just infiltration of stormwater to help with flood control, but also on-site treatment of stormwater to reduce pollution in local waterways.
 Unlike many BMPs pervious concrete is approved by the EPA as both an infiltration and treatment device, one that eliminates the need for any other water treatment measures.
 Read below to see just how environmentally beneficial it is to use pervious concrete.